 Professor A. Michael Froomkin

-The University of Miami Faculty Senate names Professor A. Michael Froomkin the 2020 Distinguished Faculty Scholar Awardee.
-The Laurie Silvers & Mitchell Rubinstein Distinguished Professor of Law, and a member of the University of Miami Center for Computational Science, will receive the award on Monday, September 21, at 5:00 p.m.
+The University of Miami Faculty Senate named Professor A. Michael Froomkin the 2020 Distinguished Faculty Scholar Awardee.
+The Laurie Silvers & Mitchell Rubinstein Distinguished Professor of Law, and a member of the University of Miami Center for Computational Science, received the award on Monday, September 21, at 5:00 p.m.

 The Distinguished Faculty Scholar Award recognizes either a single outstanding scholarly achievement or a lifetime of distinguished accomplishment in any area of research or creative activity.

 “I am delighted that the faculty senate chose to grant Michael Froomkin its Distinguished Scholar Award this year,” said Dean and M. Minnette Massey Professor of Law Anthony E. Varona.
 “Michael is a force in his substantive fields, a mentor to junior scholars, and a valued member of the law school faculty.
 Like the other nominees for this award, he does the university proud!”

 Having joined the Miami Law faculty in 1992, Froomkin is an affiliated fellow of the Yale Information Society Project since 2008.

 With a J.D. from Yale Law School, M.Phil. in history from Cambridge University, and B.A. in economics and history, summa cum laude, from Yale College, Froomkin is recognized as one of the world’s leading legal scholars in internet governance, cryptography, robotics, artificial intelligence/machine learning, e-commerce, and privacy.
 He was honored with the World Technology Award for Law in 2017.